5 Exotic Places to Visit in Azerbaijan

 Gabala

-Two thousand years old Gabala is the oldest city in Azerbaijan.
+Two thousand years old, Gabala is the oldest city in Azerbaijan.
 It was for 600 years the capital of ancient Caucasian Albania, which was mentioned in the works of ancient historians of the 1st century.
-First, Gabala was part of the Shirvanshah state and later of the Sheki Khanate.
+First, Gabala was part of the Shirvanshah state and later the Sheki Khanate.
 But despite this, Gabala has preserved material evidence of his civilized past.